 IN THE LEGENDARY GOLDLAND PUNT

-Eastern Ethiopia and the Djibouti area are dotted with countless such strange structures.
+Eastern Ethiopia and the Djibouti area are dotted with countless of such strange structures.

 A complex society that even supplied the empire of the pharaohs certainly left its mark.
 Do the formations we see here have anything to do with it?
 Unfortunately, from above it is not possible to tell whether this hustle and bustle was created decades or centuries ago, or is perhaps much older.
 It is interesting that many of the circles look very similar to the so-called wheels in the Levant, for which ages of several thousand years have now been determined.

-The most interesting formations in the Horn of Africa are:
+The most interesting formations at the Horn of Africa are:

 Images courtesy of Google Earth™